Trs means vine and because every fifth vine in the country is Graševina, this wine has been given the addition No 5.Read more...

 Vinification: Vinification in stainless steel tanks and malolactic fermentation for 12 days at 16 degrees Celsius.
 After that, the wine was left sur lie for another four months.

 Taste: The wine is dry, soft and slightly buttery with a lively freshness typical of the Graševina grape.
-It is a very elegant wine with fruity aromas of citrus, accacia flower and a long intense aftertaste.
+It is a very elegant wine with fruity aromas of citrus (orange) and lime blossom.
+The taste is creamy with ripe green apple, pear and a nice minerality.
+This is a beautiful wine with a wide range of flavors and aromas.
+In short: an exciting Graševina.

 Serve with: Graševina goes well with salads, grilled meat, white meat, veal, pork or freshwater and sea fish dishes.
 This wine is also legendary with oysters and delicious with vegetable or fish risotto.